mb69-code/Projet_Data_Finance/README.md

 **3) Statistical Moments**

-Beyond standard volatility, we analyze the shape of the return distribution to detect "black swan" potential.
+Beyond standard volatility, we examine the distribution of returns to quantify tail risk i.e. the likelihood of rare, extreme negative events

 - Skewness: Measure of asymmetry in returns distribution.
 - Kurtosis: Measure of "tail risk" (extreme events).